powderflask/cap-comp215/README.md

   * simplest for all if everyone just works in `default` branch

-_Pragmatic Solution_
+_Ideal Solution_
-: use "release branch" strategy; work in "main" release branch each term.
+: use "release branch" strategy for term archive; with "feature branch" named `main` for student work.

 * Collab always shows `main` as default branch (or alphabetical), regardless of actual default set in GH
-* Modified version of *Ideal Solution* below to avoid students needing to select correct branch
+* Students less likely to lose changes during fork sync if working in a different branch

-1. develop courseware, fix bugs in `template` branch
+1. develop courseware, fix bugs in `template` branch (master branch for repo)
+1. each term, create `semester` branch (named for semester;  set to default branch on GitHub)
+1. when students fork repo, they create a `main` branch and make this their default branch on GitHub.
-1. students work in `main` branch, which is `default` branch and copy of `template` made at start of term.
+1. students work in their `main`/ `default` "feature branch".
-1. post solutions and completed workbooks in `solutions` branch
+1. students can sync fork any time without conflicts;  use a pull-request to merge changes into `main`

 _Process_

 1. start of term:
-    * create a `main` branch from `template` (`git checkout -b main template`; `git push origin main`)
+    * create a `semester` branch from `template` (`git checkout -b 2024.01 template`; `git push origin 2024.01`)
-    * make the `main` branch the `default` on GH
+    * make the `2024.01` branch the `default` on GH
     * consider removing any `solutions` from previous term's branch to a private local branch
-1. work in `main` branch for production (current term):
+1. student fork; create `main` branch; set it to `default`; work in `main` branch for production (current term):
     * students open lab assignments, exercises, and examples from `main`
-    * careful not to update any notebooks in `main` branch that might create merge conflicts for students
-    * instructor posts completed workbooks and sample solutions to `solutions` branch
 1. updating courseware during term:
     * fix bugs, enhancements, new lessons, etc. in `template` branch
     * advanced students can also make PR's to `template` branch
-    * merge bug fixes back to `main` branch only for notebooks not yet modified by students
+    * merge bug fixes back to `semester` branch only for notebooks not yet modified by students
+    * instructor posts completed workbooks and sample solutions to `solutions` folder in `semester` branch
-    * students should always be able to sync / update `main` branch without conflict
+    * students should always be able to sync / update `semester` branch without conflict
+    * students can use a pull-request to merge changes from `semester` branch to `main` in controlled way
 1. end of term:
-    * merge any changes you want to keep from `main` branch back into `template` branch
+    * merge any changes you want to keep from `semester` branch back into `template` branch
-    * rename `main` to archive term's work:
-      * > git branch -m main 2024.01
-      * > git branch -a
-      * > git push origin main 2024.01
-      * > git push origin –u 2024.01

-_Ideal Solution_
+_Simple Solution_
 : use "release branch" strategy; work in "semester" release branch each term.

 1. develop courseware, fix bugs in `main` branch